 There is no direct road link through the Cradle Mountain- Lake St Clair National Park to join the two ends of the park.
 Visitors may most easily reach Lake St Clair via the Cradle Link Road (C132) and the Muchison and Lyell Highways (A10).

-Please note that buses over 8 tonnes (28 seater) and campervans over 5 metres must be left at the Cradle Mountain Visitors Centre and Transit Terminal carpark and a shuttle bus or approved tour bus must be used for accessing Dove Lake.
+Please note that vehicles over 6.5 tonnes and/or vehicles over 8 metres in length must be left at the Cradle Mountain Visitors Centre and Transit Terminal carpark.
+Visitors can use a shuttle bus or approved tour bus to access Dove Lake.
+For more vehicle guidelines click here.

 For information on roads leading to Cradle Mountain, and access within the park, please see the DIER website